 Otherwise, that message is just going to end up in the trash.

 There you have it folks.
 These are my top 17 email marketing tips of all time.
-None of these things are SECRETS.
+None of these email marketing tips are SECRETS.
 Most of them are really easy to do.
 They’re also easy not to do.
 I hope you will follow the advice in this article and improve your email marketing efforts so you can take your business to the next level.